-- a) Services provided by diagnostic clinics are an input or intermediate product to a non-admitted patient service event. - b) Non-admitted services provided by diagnostic clinics must be linked to the related non-admitted patient service event in the costing data. - c) Where hospital costing systems do not enable a diagnostic service to be linked directly to a non-admitted patient service event, the diagnostic service must be linked to an appropriate non-admitted patient service event within a thirty day range.
-The thirty day range is thirty days either side of the date the diagnostic service was provided. - d) Diagnostic services that are not able to be linked, either directly or using the thirty day range, must not be counted as non-admitted patient service events.
+- Services provided by diagnostic clinics are part of a non-admitted patient service event. - Non-admitted services provided by diagnostic clinics must be linked to the related non-admitted patient service event in the costing data. - Where hospital costing systems do not enable a diagnostic service to be linked directly to a non-admitted patient service event, the diagnostic service must be linked to an appropriate non-admitted patient service event within a 30-day range.
+The 30-day range is 30 days either side of the date the diagnostic service was provided. - Diagnostic services that are not able to be linked, either directly or using the 30-day range, must not be counted as non-admitted patient service events.

-A patient attends an appointment at radiology and undergoes a Magnetic Resonance Imaging (MRI) scan.
-Three days later the patient attends an orthopaedic clinic and a specialist reviews the MRI scan.
+A patient attends an appointment at a radiology clinic and undergoes a Magnetic Resonance Imaging (MRI) scan.
+Three days later the patient attends an orthopaedic clinic, and a specialist reviews the MRI scan.
 The facility has determined that the orthopaedic clinic is most appropriately classified to 20.29 Orthopaedics.